18F/guides/content/engineering/tools/browser-testing.md

 layout: layouts/page
 eleventyNavigation:
   parent: engineering_tools
-  key: Browser Testing
+  key: Browser testing
   order: 5
-  title: Browser Testing
+  title: Browser testing
 ---

 Regular cross-browser testing helps ensures your web site or application is accessible and functional to a broad audience, especially as Internet Explorer 11 is pervasive in federal government but TTS developers use Chrome on macOS almost exclusively.